Next Steps Spring

 International Coursework

-First-year students: First-year students must provide one official copy of all records, in their native language, of academic coursework.
+First-year students must provide one official copy of all records of academic coursework, in their native language.
 Records must be sent directly from the school and be accompanied by a certified English translation.

 Transfer Credit Reports (TCR)

-Transfer credit reports will be available online at my.usc.edu after your commitment deposit is received.
+Transfer credit reports will be available online at Experience USC by early December, in time for course registration.
 Your TCR will be updated throughout the summer as official transcripts and exam scores are reported, and it will be finalized by the time you attend orientation.

 Complete Health Requirements

-For the health and safety of the campus community, all students must comply with certain vaccination requirements.
-New students should familiarize themselves with USC Student Health, and review the detailed Health Requirements for Students.
+For the health and safety of the campus community, all students must comply with certain vaccination, documentation and health insurance requirements.
+Please visit Health Requirements for Students at USC Student Health for complete details.

 Review International Student Requirements